A Universal Triangulation for Flat Tori: Introduction

 \section{Introduction}

 A celebrated theorem of Nash~\cite{n-c1ii-54} completed by Kuiper~\cite{k-oc1ii-55} implies that every smooth Riemannian orientable surface has a $C^1$ isometric embedding in the Euclidean 3-space $\E^3$.
 As a consequence one can represent and visualize faithfully in $\E^3$ the geometry of any abstract orientable Riemannian surface.
+A $C^1$ isometric embedding of the square flat torus was for instance constructed by the HEVEA team~\cite{bjlt-fttds-12}.
 An analogous result, due to Burago and Zalgaller~\cite{bz-iplit-95}, states that every orientable polyhedral surface, obtained by abstractly gluing Euclidean polygons, has an isometric piecewise linear (PL) embedding in $\E^3$.
 In particular, this provides PL isometric embeddings for every flat torus, the result of the identification of the opposite sides of a Euclidean parallelogram.
-However, the proof of Burago and Zalgaller is partially constructive, relying on the subdivision of the polyhedral surface into an acute triangulation and on the Nash-Kuiper theorem itself, which is a priori far from constructive.
+However, the proof of Burago and Zalgaller is partially non-constructive, relying on the subdivision of the polyhedral surface into an acute triangulation and on the Nash-Kuiper theorem itself, which is a priori far from constructive.
 The singular vertices of the polyhedral surface (where the angles at the incident polygons do not sum up to $2\pi$) moreover deserve special treatments with several constants that are rather hard to estimate.
 In the case of flat tori, all these difficulties can be circumvented.
 In particular, a flat torus has no singular vertex.
 Using a simple construction of acute triangulations together with the conformal embeddings of Hopf-Pinkall~\cite{p-hts3-85,b-ghmpt-88}, we were able to compute PL isometric embeddings of various flat tori, including the square and the hexagonal tori.